ONNX Shape Inference¶

 Please see this section of IR.md for a review of static tensor shapes.

-In particular, a static tensor shape (represented by a TensorShapeProto
+In particular, a static tensor shape (represented by a TensorShapeProto) is distinct from

 a runtime tensor shape.
 This feature is commonly used when the exact runtime tensor shape is